denzii/nodejs-ssr-boilerplate/README.md

 - [x] Docker Image for server
 - [x] Custom Server Logic
      - [x] Retry port on server startup
+     - [ ] Pick new port if retries fail a set amount of time
      - [x] Watch for sigint signals etc. to handle graceful shutdowns
      - [x] Inversion of control with TSyringe dependency injection
      - [x] ENV variables supplied through webpack